aakloul/katacoda-scenarios/bof101/step1.md

-# How to build your environment
+# How to build your compiling environment

 We can see that our current architecture is 64 bits by running the below command: